-[Ed. note: This “Dossier on Collaborative Documentary Practice: Histories, Theories, Practices” will be posted on Afterimage Online in three parts, beginning May 15 with the Introduction and Essay One, followed by Essay Two on May 22, and Essays Three and Essay Four in June.]
+[Ed. note: This “Dossier on Collaborative Documentary Practice: Histories, Theories, Practices” will be posted on Afterimage Online in the following parts:

 Documentary Untethered, Documentary Becoming